joewardperalta/full-stack-dev-notes/notes/html/03_elements.md

 ## Unordered List

 An `<ul>` is a list of items that do not follow a specific order.
 It's commonly used when the order of items doesn't matter.
+The `<li>` tag is used inside an unordered list to specify an item in a list.

 ### Example